Certifiable Alignment of GNSS and Local Frames via Lagrangian Duality: INTRODUCTION

 \subsection{Traditional alignment methods: closed-form solution}

-GNSS-aided local frame alignment has been traditionally approached as a motion synchronization problem, i.e., a Wahba problem \cite{wahba_1965}, using motion states such as position \cite{chen_rapid_2023}, velocity \cite{zhang_vboba_2020} and acceleration \cite{wu_optimization_2011} estimated from a GNSS receiver and other sensors.
-For instance, optimization-based alignment (OBA) is a term used for systems performing GNSS/IMU integrated alignment \cite{wu_optimization_2011}.
-Since there are many mature solutions for motion synchronization, these initial alignment methods can be directly solved by some general registration algorithms, such as singular value decomposition (SVD).
-For example, the position-based synchronization can be solved by Arun's method to achieve both translation and rotation alignment \cite{arun_least-squares_1987}.
-Formulations using velocity measurements can also be solved by existing methods, but only provide rotation information \cite{umeyama_least-squares_2002}.
+GNSS-aided local frame alignment has been traditionally approached as a motion synchronization problem, i.e., a Wahba problem\cite{wahba_1965}, using motion states such as position\cite{chen_rapid_2023}, velocity\cite{zhang_vboba_2020} and acceleration\cite{wu_optimization_2011} estimated from a GNSS receiver and other sensors.
+For instance, optimization-based alignment (OBA) is a term used for systems performing GNSS/Inertial Measurement Units (IMU) integrated alignment\cite{wu_optimization_2011}.
+Since there are many mature solutions for motion synchronization, these initial alignment methods can be addressed by solving registration problems (e.g., Wahba's problem) using computational methods such as Singular Value Decomposition (SVD)\cite{markley_attitude_1993}.
+For example, the position-based synchronization can be solved by Arun's method to achieve both translation and rotation alignment\cite{arun_least-squares_1987}.
+Formulations using velocity measurements can also be solved by existing methods, but only provide rotation information\cite{umeyama_least-squares_2002}.
 In short, motion synchronization-based methods can be solved to a closed-form optimal solution.
 However, these methods require abundant ($\ge4$) GNSS satellites to provide motion states as input, which is challenging in GNSS-degraded environments \cite{groves_principles_2013}.
 While simple and optimal, the effectiveness of these methods diminishes under sparse or degraded GNSS conditions, leading to the first research gap.